Bespoke Engagement Rings London: A Guide to Finding the Perfect One

 Once you’ve decided to get engaged (congratulations!) it’s likely that your mind is turning to picking an engagement ring style.

-First though, you might need to find out your partner’s ring size.
-It’s a good idea to have this information up your sleeve before you start your search for the perfect engagement ring, because the size and shape of your partner’s hands will influence the style of ring that suits them best.
+First though, you might need to know how to find out your partner’s ring size.
+It’s a good idea to have this information up your sleeve before you start your search for that perfect bespoke engagement ring, because the size and shape of your partner’s hands will influence the style of ring that suits them best.
 Don’t worry, we’ve got lots of clever tricks to help you find their ring size in secret!

 As a side note, have you ever wondered how an engagement ring is made?
-Like many industries, many jewellery companies often use overseas factories to make their rings, or purchase their inventory pre-made.
-There’s nothing wrong with this, but at Simon Wright, we’re a little bit old fashioned, and our greatest pleasure is working with our customers to design and then craft a bespoke engagement ring that is unique to them.
-Have a look at this blog to see all the steps that go into making a custom engagement ring – you might be surprised!
+Like many industries, many jewellery companies often use overseas factories to make their rings or purchase their inventory pre-made.
+There’s nothing wrong with this, but at Simon Wright Jewellery, we’re a little bit more traditional, and our greatest pleasure is working with our customers to design and craft a bespoke engagement ring that is unique to them.
+Have a look at our blog to see all the steps that go into making a custom engagement ring – you might be surprised!

 2. What Types of Engagement Ring Styles Are There?

-First, their style.
-Do they prefer a more classic look, opting for clothes and jewellery that stand the test of time?
+Firstly, their style.
+Do they prefer a more classic look, opting for clothes and fine jewellery that stand the test of time?
 Or are they quick to adopt the latest trends?
 Are their fashion choices bold and colourful, or understated and elegant?
-Asking yourself these questions will help you land on a style of ring that your partner is sure to love.
+Asking yourself these questions will help you find a style of ring that your partner is sure to love.

 Now you’ve got that sorted, you can start to narrow down your design choices for the perfect bespoke engagement ring.
-Here is just a quick snapshot of the many different styles available.
+Here is just a quick snapshot of the many different engagement ring styles available.

 Classic diamond solitaire engagement ring.